zjuDBSystems/SVBench/README.md

 |    num_parallel_threads    |                   $\mathbb{N}^+$                   | The number of threads used for parallel computing.                                                                                                                                                                                                                                       |    1     |  int  |
 |          log_file          |                         -                          | The file path to save print logs during code running.                                                                                                                                                                                                                                    |  `std`   |  str  |

-After the above steps, users can import the `sv_calc` function into their own python file through the command `from svbench import sv_calc` and invoke the `sv_calc` function with the specified parameters for obtaining SV computing results from **_SvBench_**.
+After the above steps, developers can import the `sv_calc` function into their own python file through the command `from svbench import sv_calc` and invoke the `sv_calc` function with the specified parameters for obtaining SV computing results from **_SvBench_**.
 Here, we provide some examples of invoking `sv_calc`.

 (1) run a base SV computing algorithm, **MC**, in six example DA tasks.